natalieagus/50005/docs/NS/09-http-web.md

 # Web Cache

-To **reduce response time** for client requests, many ISP installs web caches.
+To **reduce response time** for client requests, many ISP installs web caches (also known as <span class="orange-bold">proxy</span>).
 Our browser also helps to cache some web content.
 The idea is to help to reduce traffic on an institution access link.
 Web caches acts as *both* client and server:
 * Web cache becomes a "server" for the original requesting client
 * Web cache becomes "client" to origin server

 <img src="{{ site.baseurl }}//docs/NS/images/09-http-web/2024-05-09-17-34-11.png"  class="center_seventy"/>

 {:.note}
-The connection to local web cache typically has greater bandwidth as opposed to the public internet, due to proximity or simply better infrastructure in nearer locations.
+The connection to local web cache typically has **greater** bandwidth as opposed to the public internet, due to proximity or simply better infrastructure in nearer locations.
 Hence using web caches reduces access link utilization (reduces the probability of queueing delay).

 ## Conditional GET